AdvancedServicesEngineeringFudan2018/lectures/README.md

 Download [the slides of the lecture](truong-ase-fudan-2018-lecture3-daas_datalake_datamarket_dataconcerns.pdf).

-### Lab: Lab on desiging data sources for the scenario and data concerns
+### Lab: Lab on designing data sources for the scenario and data concerns

 Data sources for the mini project/scenario will be data-as-a-service, data marketplace or data lakes.
 Students should be able to make sure that their components will receive data from such sources (e.g., Tracking data, Weather information) with well-defined interfaces and protocols.
 For this, students may need to build DaaS wrapping existing/simulation data sources.

 Second, students must be able to identify some key important data concerns (e.g., data quality) and they must be able to consider data concerns in the scenario, e.g., remove bad data or check bad data and run suitable algorithms for processing bad data.

+**Lab report: at 14:00 students will report their initial decision/design on data concerns for their project.**

 ## Lecture 4: Big data service systems: Models, Elasticity, and Platforms